Battle of Pegae: Origins of the conflict

-The battle
+Battle

 The Byzantine campaign to Aquae Calidae and the threat in a letter by Nicholas Mystikos that numerous Byzantine troops were preparing to invade Bulgaria caused Simeon I to act quickly.
 He ordered a large army under Kaukanos and Menikos to head for Constantinople while he himself made preparations to take his main army to besiege the capital of the Theme of Thrace, Adrianople.

 The army commanded by Kaukanos and Menikos marched swiftly through the Strandzha Mountains and reached the locality of Pegae (i.e. "the spring") at the outskirts of Constantinople at the beginning of March 921.
 Romanos I was concerned that the Bulgarians would burn the palaces in Pegae and responded by sending "sufficient troops" under the Domestic of the Schools Pothos Argyros, his brother Leo Argyros, the admiral Alexios Mosele and John the Rhaiktor.
 The Byzantine army was composed of troops of the tagmata, the Hetaireia (i.e. the imperial guard) and the navy.

 The two armies clashed at Pegae during the fifth week of Great Lent, between 11 and 18 March 921.
 The Byzantine commanders formed their battle lines in the lowlands near the springs, while the Bulgarians occupied the higher ground.
 The Bulgarians charged with a dreadful battle cry.
 Their initial blow was irresistible and the Byzantine lines broke.
 John the Rhaiktor immediately fled while many of his soldiers were killed fighting to protect his escape.
 John the Rhaiktor ultimately escaped aboard a dromon.
 Alexios Mosele, who fled in full armour, drowned with his protomandator while attempting to board a ship.
 The brothers Pothos and Leo Argyros managed to find shelter in a nearby fortress.
 In the subsequent rout, most of the Byzantine soldiers were killed by the sword, drowned or were captured by the Bulgarians.
 After the battle, the Bulgarians burned the palaces in Pegae and looted the area north of the Golden Horn waterway on the opposite shore of the walls of Constantinople.